yairm210/Unciv/docs/Modders/uniques.md

 	Applicable to: Resource

 ??? example  "Can only be created by Mercantile City-States"
 	Applicable to: Resource

+??? example  "Stockpiled"
+	Applicable to: Resource

+??? example  "Not shown on world screen"
+	Applicable to: Resource

 ??? example  "Generated with weight [amount]"